icecube/alertstack/README.md

 This will run the analysis locally with the necessary parameters to obtain the results in the wiki page.
 You can also select the number of trials, the maximum fraction of neutrino alerts to correlate, and the number of steps to consider for the fraction with `--n_trials`, `--fraction`, and `--n_steps`.
 The code will calculate a TS distribution with `n_trials` trials (10x more for the background) for each fraction of injected astrophysical neutrinos, from 0.0 to `fraction`.
 For each TS distribution, the injection fraction is calculated as (step number) * `fraction`/`n_steps`.

+Additionally, two further parameters are available: `--tag` and `--run`. `--tag` specifies a tag to save the results, to make them recognizable. `--run` is for testing.
+It specifies the last run to consider in the calculations.
+This can be useful to compare with older results.

 With the default values (different for each analysis), the running time is of some hours.
-With the recommended values, if you just want to test if it works (`n_trials = 25`, `fraction = 0.25`, and `n_steps = 10`), it will take a few seconds (but the results will be statistically limited, this is just to get approximate values).
-Taking the latest set of parameters, the script will run 250 background trials and 25 trials for injections of 0.1, 0.2, 0.3, and 0.4 times the neutrino flux.
+With the recommended values, if you just want to test if it works (`n_trials = 25`, `fraction = 0.25`, and `n_steps = 10`), it will take a few seconds (but the results will be statistically limited; this is just to get approximate values).
+With this set of parameters, the script will run 250 background trials and 25 trials for injections of 0.1, 0.2, 0.3, and 0.4 times the neutrino flux.

 The script will not output anything.
-To investigate the distribution, the sensitivity, and the discovery potential, you should run
+To investigate the distribution, sensitivity, and discovery potential, you should run (after you export the path to the neutrino maps and activate your virtual environment).

 ```
 python examples/???_neutrino_alert/plot_sensitivity_???.py --input PATH-TO-TS-DISTRIBUTION